Wandalen/wTesting/doc/version.eng/concept/TestObject.md

 # Test object

-A test object is a system in which proper operation is checked.
+Test object is a system proper functioning of which is tested.

 [Return to content](../README.md#Concepts)